Elizabeth Washington Lewis

-Elizabeth Washington Lewis (June 20, 1733 – March 31, 1797), also known as Betty Lewis, was the younger sister of George Washington and the only one of his three sisters that survived childhood.
+Elizabeth Washington Lewis (June 20, 1733 – March 31, 1797) was the younger sister of George Washington and the only one of his three sisters that survived childhood.

 Early life

 She was born in Popes Creek in Westmoreland County, Colony of Virginia, the first daughter of Augustine Washington and Mary Ball Washington.
 She was known as "Betty" within the family.
 Washington spent her earliest years at the family's plantation on the Upper Potomac.

 At age seven, the Washington family moved to Ferry Farm close to Fredericksburg, Virginia in search for better economic prospects.
 There, Washington enjoyed a carefree childhood and was possibly instructed in horse-riding.

 Elizabeth attended school at the same time as her brother George with whom she kept close relations throughout her life.
 After the death of her father in 1743, she was instructed in domestic arts by her mother and later sent to Fredericksburg for further education, where she was reunited with George and her four brothers.
 After George permanently left Ferry Farm to live with their half-brother Lawrence Washington at Mount Vernon, Washington took on most of the household tasks.